whoishou/hugo-website/content/post/decoding_a_string.md

 +++
-date = "2016-03-04"
+date = "2018-12-26T22:00:00+00:00"
-title = "Decoding a string"
-tags = ["ctf", "series", "hugo"] description = "decoding a string" index = true highlight = true
+description = "decoding a string" highlight = true index = true tags = ["ctf"] title = "Decoding a string"

 +++
 So I was recently browsing Seek which is an Australian job searching website.
 I was looking to see where the Industry is headed and what skills I should be focusing on developing for a career in Information Security.

 I came across a security analyst role that had the following:

 For extra kudos, solve the following and include the solution in your cover letter:

->UEsDBAoACQAAAM1rV0xjL16LGAAAAAwAAAAPABw
+> UEsDBAoACQAAAM1rV0xjL16LGAAAAAwAAAAPABw
-Ad2hhdHNpbnNpZGUudHh0VVQJAAPBfI9a1HyPWnV4
+> Ad2hhdHNpbnNpZGUudHh0VVQJAAPBfI9a1HyPWnV4
-CwABBAAAAAAEAAAAALvAF23HELDMWWvH/sMUFqMab
+> CwABBAAAAAAEAAAAALvAF23HELDMWWvH/sMUFqMab
-C8PE+ZY/lBLBwhjL16LGAAAAAwAAABQSwECHgMKAA
+> C8PE+ZY/lBLBwhjL16LGAAAAAwAAABQSwECHgMKAA
-kAAADNa1dMYy9eixgAAAAMAAAADwAYAAAAAAABAAA
+> kAAADNa1dMYy9eixgAAAAMAAAADwAYAAAAAAABAAA
-ApIEAAAAAd2hhdHNpbnNpZGUudHh0VVQFAAPBfI9a
+> ApIEAAAAAd2hhdHNpbnNpZGUudHh0VVQFAAPBfI9a
-dXgLAAEEAAAAAAQAAAAAUEsFBgAAAAABAAEAVQAAAHEAAAAAAA==
+> dXgLAAEEAAAAAAQAAAAAUEsFBgAAAAABAAEAVQAAAHEAAAAAAA==

 What is it?
 Can I work it out?
 I was curious.

 Challenge Accepted!

 If you want to give it a go yourself, pause here before reading on.

-To Decode or not to Decode?
+## To Decode or not to Decode?

 Looking at the string provided (a string is just a sequence of characters), it looks like it might have been encoded with Base64.
 The string is made up of the characters: a – z, A – Z, 0 -9, + and / which is used by Base64.
 There is also some padding on the end of the string represented by the == which fulfils Base64’s length requirements.
-This [Wikipedia article] (https://en.wikipedia.org/wiki/Base64) explains Base64 in more depth.
+This \[Wikipedia article\] (https://en.wikipedia.org/wiki/Base64) explains Base64 in more depth.

 So lets decode it!

-I like to use a tool called [Cyber Chef] (https://gchq.github.io/CyberChef/), its provided by the [Government Communications Headquarters (GCHQ)] (https://www.gchq.gov.uk/) an intelligence and security organisation in the UK.
+I like to use a tool called \[Cyber Chef\] (https://gchq.github.io/CyberChef/), its provided by the \[Government Communications Headquarters (GCHQ)\] (https://www.gchq.gov.uk/) an intelligence and security organisation in the UK.
 Its a web app that has a number of different tools covering encryption, encoding, compressio, data analysis etc.

 Decoding from Base64 resulted in: